Sweet Desire, Wicked Fate

 A rustling and crackling of twigs behind her made her eyebrows spike up.
 She hadn’t considered what might be roaming through the field.
 Her imagination toyed with her nerves.
 Alligators?
 Pythons?

 Jaden hurriedly pushed another branch aside.
 She wished she had a machete.
-The small knife of her dad’s that she always carried with her was useless at the moment.
+Her dad’s small knife that she always carried with her was useless right now.
 Checking the time on her phone, she saw that she’d been on her little excursion for less than half an hour.
 She would have to be gone longer than that if she wanted her mom to worry—or Ava to be reprimanded.

 “Ava: the illusion of the perfect daughter they always wanted.”
 Jaden stuck her phone back in her pocket.
 A branch poked her arm.
 Jaden snapped it in half.
 “My birth wasn’t planned.
 I was a mistake.
 They didn’t want…”